comcode-org/hackmud_wiki/README.md

 ### Community
 1. Articles detailing or describing user scripts are not allowed.
 1. Articles about third party programs are not allowed.
-Examples include Autohotkey, Sandboxie, JS Libraries, etc.
+Examples include Autohotkey, Sandboxie, JS libraries, etc.
 1. Articles that violate the hackmud discord rules or volunteer code of conduct are not permitted.

 ### Article Titles
-1. Capitalization of in game upgrades, corporations, or entities, should follow in-game styling and capitalization.
+1. Capitalization of in game upgrades, corporations, or entities should follow in-game styling and capitalization.

 ### Writing
 1. The overall purpose of an article is to document facts.
 Speculation should be left out of articles.
 Citations for information are not required but may be requested during the Pull Request review process.